Fansub: Early fansubs (1980s)

 The first known fansub documented at the Rising Sun chapter of the C/FO was in 1986 of a Lupin III episode produced on the Amiga, marking the introduction of the formula for the process of fansubbing.
-However fansubbing was extremely expensive at this time (on the order of $4000 in 1986 and over one hundred hours).
-There were a few ventures into subtitling in the late 1980s; Leonard labels the fansub of the first two episodes of Ranma ½ in May 1989 as the earliest, widely distributed fansub.
+However, fansubbing was extremely expensive at this time (on the order of $4000 in 1986 and over one hundred hours).
+There were a few ventures into subtitling in the late 1980s; Leonard labels the fansub of the first two episodes of Ranma ½ in May 1989 as the earliest widely distributed fansub.

 Distribution and playback (1990s, early 2000s)

-In the late 1990s and early 2000s, fansubs in electronic form were primarily distributed like VHS and Beta tapes: via mailed CD-Rs.
+In the late 1990s and early 2000s, fansubs were primarily distributed through physical means like VHS or Beta tapes and mailed CD-Rs.
 Many fans did not have high-speed Internet and were unable to download large files.
 Many of the early digital fansubs were made from regular tape subs.
 In the mid-2000s, most fansubs were distributed through IRC channels, file hosting services and BitTorrent.
-In recent years most groups have shifted from using IRC to being primarily BitTorrent.
-BitTorrent trackers dedicated to anime fansub releases allow fans to easily find the latest releases, and individual fansub groups often use their own websites to inform fans of new releases.
-Because of an almost complete de-emphasis on CD-R and DVD-R distribution, file size standards are less frequently followed.
+In recent years, most fansub groups have moved from IRC to BitTorrent distribution.
+Dedicated anime trackers make finding the latest releases easy, while groups often have their own websites for release updates.
+File size standards are less strict due to the lack of CD-R and DVD-R reliance.